This post was collaboratively written with Ezra Weller.

 - A proposal becomes boosted if its Confidence score is above the boosting threshold continuously for some time, similarly to the quiet-ending feature.
 This extra-time requirement gives dissenting predictors a chance to place their stakes by preventing instant-boosting (which opens up an attack surface) and allows the saturation of predictions for the sake of maximizing security.

-grows exponentially with the number of currently boosted proposals, N_B, with a, the boosting difficult parameter, being >1.
-The dependency on N_B ensures defensibility against the dilution of voters attention.
+grows exponentially with the number of currently boosted proposals, N_B, with α >1 being the boosting difficulty parameter.
+The dependency on N_B ensures defensibility against the dilution of voters’ attention.

 Although the Genesis protocol may seem complicated at first sight, after dozens of protocol explorations we have found it to be the simplest HC implementation that properly mitigates the tension between scalability and resilience in large DAOs.
 In forthcoming posts, we will explain in more detail how and to what degree the Genesis protocol resolves this tension, and provide a lengthier discussion of the protocol’s possible failure modes.